 Tasha began working at accessABILITY in October 2015 as an Administrative Assistant.
 In February 2016, she was promoted to Information and Referral Specialist.
 Prior to joining accessABILITY, Tasha worked professionally with the elderly and people with disabilities for over eight years.
 Tasha recently completed her Bachelor of Science in Psychology with a minor in Addictions Counseling.
 When Tasha is not working one of her two jobs, she loves spending time with her family.
 She is a mother of two beautiful children, Jordan and Maliyah.
 Her hobbies include reading books, playing board games, creative crafts/arts, traveling, and just having FUN while creating memories!

-Allison Bishop experienced her first taste of non-profit work and volunteering while serving two years in the AmeriCorps, after completing her bachelor’s degree from Ohio University.
-During her time as an AmeriCorps volunteer, she worked with community outreach/engagement and tutored people in ESOL and GED prep.
-Allison gained invaluable life lessons and guidance for the future from her involvement with Literacy AmeriCorps and Project READ.
-Also, after four years of experience contracting with the Indiana Family and Social Services Administration, Allison has proficiency in the SNAP, TANF, and Medicaid benefit programs.
-She believes in accessAbility’s mission and is motivated to get accessAbility’s message to more people in Central Indiana.
-Social justice and equality are core values which Allison believes are essential to everyone in society.
-Allison is planning on attending law school in the future and is interested in studying immigration or human rights law.
-She lives in Indianapolis with her spouse and enjoys cooking and traveling.
+After completing her bachelor’s degree from Ohio University, Allison experienced her first taste of non-profit work while serving two years in the AmeriCorps.
+During her time as a Literacy AmeriCorps service member, she worked with community outreach and tutored people in ESOL and GED prep.
+Allison gained invaluable life lessons and guidance for the future from her experience as a volunteer with AmeriCorps and her sponsor organization Project READ.
+Then she spent four years contracting with the Indiana Family and Social Services Administration, working in multiple positions gaining proficiency in SNAP, TANF, and Medicaid benefit programs.
+She believes in Independent Living philosophy and is motivated to spread accessABILITY’s mission to more people in Central Indiana.
+Social justice and equality are core values for Allison, she believes those are essential to empower all people in society.
+Allison is planning on attending law school in the future and is interested in studying human rights law.
+She lives in Indianapolis with her spouse, Allison enjoys cooking and traveling.